-Physical therapy is often included as part of an overall chronic pain management plan that includes medication and acupuncture.
+Physical therapy is often included as part of an overall chronic pain care clinic management plan that includes medication and acupuncture.
 Still, it can also be very effective on its own if you’re suffering from lower back or neck pain which is caused by injury or strain.

 Chiropractic treatment aims to align the skeletal structure after falls or accidents.
 It’s something like a massage, but with added benefits , such as reduced stress and increased blood flow where it’s needed.
 While it can be an excellent treatment for some, chiropractic adjustments aren’t always the best type of treatment for chronic pain.

 Cognitive behavioral therapy is a type of psychological treatment which works by changing how one thinks about him or herself and his or her illness.
 Ultimately this will enable the individual to feel more in control over how his or her brain controls the pain signals being sent to their body when they suffer from severe pain.